slackalaxy/tales/README.md

 ## Xfce 4.12 SlackBuilds for Slackware 15.0 beta.

 *NOTE!
-Everything seems to be working fine in a VM, but I still need to test these on a 'real' installation.*
+Everything seems to work fine in a VM with Slackware -current (09 May 2021), but I still need to test these on a 'real' installation.*

 **Reasoning:**
 I want to keep using a GTK2-based desktop environment on Slackware 15, therefore I decided to stay with Xfce 4.12.
 The scripts here follow the SBo style, but I used the Xfce SlackBuilds from Slackware 14.2 and SBo, as a starting point.
 There are a few version differences, whenever a minor update was available, as well as, several new patches.